ericg14/hello-world/README.md

 to me.

-JAR - Just Another Repository
+This is JAR - Just Another Repository